RenderKit/embree/doc/src/api.md

 There are some known DPC++ and driver issues:

+- When one of the geometry callbacks is enabled (EMBREE_FILTER_FUNCTION_IN_GEOMETRY or EMBREE_GEOMETRY_USER_IN_GEOMETRY) then:

-- Ahead of time compilation (AOT compilation) does currently only work for a single device, thus multiple devices cannot get specified with the `EMBREE_DPCPP_AOT_DEVICES` CMake option.
+  a) Ahead of time compilation (AOT compilation) does currently only
+     work for a single device, thus multiple devices cannot get specified with the `EMBREE_DPCPP_AOT_DEVICES` CMake option.

+  b) JIT compiled code does only run on DG2 and not PVC.

 - The function pointer types `RTCFilterFunctionN` for the filter function callback as well as `RTCIntersectFunctionN` and